daniel5gh/blog/_posts/2015-04-13-remote-python-ide.markdown

 Because we used ubuntu's `virtualenvwrapper` we have a virtualenv that has a too old `pip`.
 We want the newest one mostly because of Python Wheels support.
-Lets update it to latest:
+Let's update it to latest:

 {% highlight bash %}
 (remotepyenv)daniel@remotepy:~$ pip install --upgrade pip